-The 42,100 gross square foot (GSF) Holden Hall was constructed in 1940 and currently houses the Mining and Minerals Engineering Program and the Materials Science and Engineering Program.
+The existing 42,100 gross-square-foot (GSF) Holden Hall was constructed in 1940 and currently houses the Mining and Minerals Engineering Program and the Materials Science and Engineering Program.
 In addition to a small basement, the existing building comprises of a 3-story south wing totaling approximately 20,166 GSF and east and north single-story wings totaling approximately 21,648 GSF.

 This project will renovate the building’s 3-story south wing.
 New construction will include the demolition of the single-story east and north wings, the replacement of the north wing with a new 4-story wing, and the replacement of the east wing with a new 3-story wing.